-Braemar Property Value Report: November-December 2021 (NV Homes)
+Braemar Property Value Report: March-April 2022 (NV Homes)

-If you placed your NV home in Braemar on the market, priced to current conditions, you could expect it to be under contract in less than a week.
-You also expect to give nothing in seller subsidy.
-As far as contract contingencies your offers are likely to have the three standards: financing, appraisal and inspection.
-With the frenzy gone, and a more reasonable seller’s market, buyers were more measured in their actions during the second half of the year.
+If you placed your NV home on the market, priced to current conditions, you could expect it to be under contract in less than one week.
+You could also still expect to give nothing in closing cost help.
+That may change if mortgage interest rates continue to increase.
+For now, they are steadied out around five and a quarter percent.

 The next Braemar Property Value Report will be out in July.
 Until then, I hope you enjoy all kinds of sun in the fun.
 Of course, if the need to sell your Braemar home arises, I would love to consult with you and show you what my proven listing process can do to increase your bottom line buy stepping up buyer enthusiasm.
 Since 2005, No One Knows Braemar Better!